United States Postal Service

 About

 Deloitte Digital was contracted to create an open enrollment web portal for USPS employees and retirees for the 2025 enrollment year.
-The Digital team worked iteratively with USPS to create a user-centered portal by conducting extensive usability testing, providing research findings, and working closely with stakeholders to align on solutions that not only help users compare health plans, but also provide them opportunities for education to empower them to select the most cost effective plan in better confidence.
+The Digital team worked iteratively with USPS to create a user-centered portal by conducting extensive usability testing, providing research findings, and working closely with stakeholders to align on solutions that not only help users compare health plans, but also provide opportunities for education—empowering them to select the most cost-effective plan with greater confidence.

 Problem